The 12 Best Competitive Intelligence Tools in 2023

 Pricing starts at $119/month, but to get all features, you’ll likely want to go with the $229 plan.

-Alternatives: I won’t list here all the SEO tools in the world that can be used for competitor intelligence; they are way too many.
+Alternatives: I won’t list here all the SEO tools in the world that can be used for competitor intelligence; there are way too many.
 The only one worth mentioning is Ahrefs, which I love for SEO and is great for spying on your competitors.

 Honorable mentions